okraits/boosta/README.md

 boosta has the following requirements:

-- Python 2 or 3
+- Python 2 or 3 (for the convertFirefox2Boosta script)
 - rofi or dmenu

 ### Usage